-That's the skeleton of the text, and we're going to take a close look at the flesh that Paul puts on those bones in our series.
-But I want you to see right up front the goal of this doxology.
-There's one purpose clause that Paul repeats three times in this 200 word sentence.
-Take a look and you'll see that after highlighting God the Father's activity, Paul states in verse 6, "to the praise of His glorious grace."
-Then after highlighting God the Son's activities, Paul states in verse 12, "for the praise of His glory."
-And after detailing God the Spirit's activity in our salvation, Paul says it again in verse 14, "to the praise of His glory."
+And lest me miss the goal of this doxology, Paul repeats a purpose clause three times in this 200 word sentence.
+After highlighting God the Father's activity, Paul states in verse 6, "to the praise of His glorious grace."
+After highlighting God the Son's activities, Paul states in verse 12, "for the praise of His glory."
+Finally, after detailing God the Spirit's activity in our salvation, Paul says it again in verse 14, "to the praise of His glory."